ccaprini39/next-14-tauri/README.md

 It's my first time using Tauri, so I'm not sure if this is the best way to do things, but I don't care.
 This is meant to be nothing more than basic boilerplate to get started.
 I'll do more with it eventually.
 Maybe.

 I don't have any of the package things in the git ignore.
 Best way to use this thing is to just download it as a zip and then do whatever you want with it.
 I don't care.
 I don't know the complex git commands enough to tell you how to create a new git repo from this one.
 I'm sure you can figure it out, I believe in you.
 Ask an llm if you need help.

+It uses TS.
+I like TS.
+Maybe one day I'll make another version that is pure JS.
+But you should learn TS if you don't know it.
+It's good for you.